Media Arts and Technology Master of Science Degree

 - Media Arts and Technology MS

-This media master's degree will deepen your understanding of the importance of graphic communication and immerse you in the digital media technologies that are changing the industry.
+This one-year, accelerated media master's degree deepens your understanding of the importance of graphic communication and immerses you in the digital media technologies that are changing the industry.

 Overview for Media Arts and Technology MS

-A Media Master's Degree Designed for Today's Digital Environment
+A Media Arts and Technology Degree Designed for Today’s Digital Environment

 The media arts and technology degree includes a curriculum that concentrates on the latest digital technologies, processes, and strategies that allow you to employ a deep knowledge of print, web, mobile, and social media workflows to solve communication problems.
 You will: